agreeya-demorepository/demo/README.md

 ##### Agile-SCRUM Model :
    The development of this prototype is carried out using the Agile SCRUM model.
-Multi disciplinary team comprising PRODUCT OWNER , Scrum Master,Business Analyst, Web Designer,S/W Backend Developer, Fontend Developer, S/W Tester , Configuration Manager
+Multi disciplinary team comprising PRODUCT OWNER , Scrum Master,Business Analyst, Web Designer,S/W Backend Developer, Frontend Developer, S/W Tester , Configuration Manager
    The whole process is carried out using Agile software development capabilities with iterartive and incremental development through sprints.Product Backlog - User       Stories and Tasks are managed through the REDMINE Project Management and Bug Tracking tool.
    Two dev sprints of 4 days each in duration are executed to cover the development of work items.
 Prior to the first Sprint a Design phase is executed to cover activitites related to UI Design, Technical Architecture Design, DB Design, Product Backlog Planning , Sprint Scheduling , Test Planning.